 Beta-blockers include propranolol, atenolol, metoprolol, timolol and nadolol.
 They are commonly used to treat conditions such as angina and high blood pressure.
 It was first noticed by chance that some people who were treated for angina, who also had migraine, found their migraine attacks (episodes) lessened when on propranolol.
 It is not clear how they work to prevent migraine.
 However, beta-blockers are now a common treatment for migraine - most commonly, propranolol.
 A low dose may work, but the dose can be increased if necessary.
 Some people cannot take beta-blockers - for example, some people with asthma or peripheral arterial disease.

 Medicines called sodium valproate and topiramate are sometimes used.
 These are classed as anticonvulsants, and are usually used to prevent seizures of epilepsy.
 However, it was found that they can also prevent migraine attacks.
+Sodium valproate is not recommended for the prevention of migraines under national guidelines.

 Amitriptyline is classed as a tricyclic antidepressant.
 However, it has an anti-migraine action separate to its antidepressant effect.
 It is not clear how it works for migraine.
 A low dose is started at first, and can be increased if necessary.
 Some people cannot take amitriptyline - for example, people who have had a heart attack (myocardial infarction), or have coronary heart disease, arrhythmia, or epilepsy.
-Note: strictly speaking, amitriptyline is not licensed for preventing migraine.
+Note: strictly speaking, amitriptyline is not licensed for preventing migraines.
 However, in practice, it is commonly used, and many doctors are happy to prescribe it for this purpose.

 This medicine is classed as a calcium-channel blocker.
 It is used quite a lot in many countries as a medicine to prevent migraine.
 However, flunarizine is not marketed and is not licensed in the UK.
 Despite this, it is sometimes specially imported from abroad under the direction of a headache specialist when it is considered worthwhile to try.